 After scaling it is possible to add together each student's best four scaled scores to produce a Tertiary Entrance Aggregate (TEA).
-Ten percent of the final scaled score in Mathematics: Methods, Mathematics: Specialist and ten percent of the best LOTE score is added to the TEA at this stage and this higher aggregate is converted to an Australian Tertiary Admission Rank (ATAR).
+Ten percent of the final scaled score in Mathematics Methods, Mathematics Specialist and ten percent of the best LOTE score is added to the TEA at this stage and this higher aggregate is converted to an Australian Tertiary Admission Rank (ATAR).

-The information in this section is taken from the Tertiary Institutions Service Centre brochure, 2018 Marks Adjustment Process for University Admission in 2019
+The information in this section is extracted from the Tertiary Institutions Service Centre Marks Adjustment Process brochure.